Rogdham/pyzstd/index.rst

         with ZstdTarFile('archive.tar.zst', mode='r') as tar:
             # do something

     When the above code is in read mode (decompression), and selectively read files multiple times, it may seek to a position before the current position, then the decompression has to be restarted from zero.
+If this slows down the operations, you can:

+        #.
+Use :py:class:`SeekableZstdFile` class to create/read .tar.zst file.
-If this slows down the operations, the archive can be decompressed to a temporary file, and read from it.
+        #.
+Decompress the archive to a temporary file, and read from it.
 This code encapsulates the process:

     .. sourcecode:: python